Issued May 27, 2020, updated July 15, 2020

 - Ensure maximum occupancy limits for indoor and outdoor areas are posted and strictly enforced.
 Maximum occupancy, to include all customers and employees at the facility, is calculated using the following two methods.
 The more restrictive number must be used.

 - Method 1.
-Limit to 50% of stated fire code maximum occupancy or 24 people per 1,000 square feet if there is no applicable fire code maximum occupancy.
-When no fire code number is available for outdoor dining, the 24 people per 1,000 square feet number should be applied.
+Limit indoor occupancy to 25% of stated fire code maximum occupancy.
+When no fire code number is available for outdoor dining, occupancy of up to 25 people per 1,000 square feet number is allowed.

 - Method 2.
 Arrange the restaurant or retail food service business so that customers sitting at a table are not within six feet of any customers sitting at another table in any direction and calculate the maximum number of customers that can be accommodated.